Rehab Resources

 TRY HARDER is not the answer

-The Rosenbek Hierarchy breaks saying a word into a continuum of easier steps that take the survivor from being able to repeat the word with assistance to speaking the word independently in a real-world situation.
+The Rosenbek Hierarchy breaks speech into a continuum of easier steps that take the survivor from being able to repeat the word with assistance to speaking the word independently in a real-world situation.

 Rosenbek Hiearchy Steps